-Bishop Paprocki's public schedule for the weeks of December 24 and 31.
+Bishop Paprocki's public schedule for the weeks of March 4 and 11.

 Five college students from a parish in the Diocese of Springfield in Illinois were among those who shared $3,000 in the Father Yunker Student Assistance Fund this academic year.

 Diocesan recipients include Matthew Banaitis who attends Illinois Wesleyan University and is the son of Karen and Joseph Banaitis of St. Joseph the Worker Parish in Chatham; Austin Dierkes, who attends the University of Alabama, and his brother Adam who attends Southern Illinois University Carbondale.
 They are sons of Kathleen and Alec Dierkes of Chatham and members of St. Joseph the Worker Parish.
 Also honored were Brooke Metzger, a student of Illinois College and Nicholas Metzger, who attends Illinois State University.
 Their parents are Ramona and Michael Metzger and are also parishioners of St. Joseph the Worker in Chatham.